Mefistofele: 20th century and beyond

 In the early 20th century, revivals of the opera were associated particularly with the famous Russian bass Feodor Chaliapin: he sang the title role on the occasion of his first appearance outside Russia (La Scala, Milan, 16 March 1901) and also on his North American debut (Metropolitan Opera, New York, 20 November 1907).
 Chaliapin made his first appearance at the Royal Opera House, Covent Garden, on 25 May 1926.
 Parts of a subsequent performance on 31 May were recorded by His Master's Voice.

 In 1969, the New York City Opera presented a new production by Tito Capobianco, with Norman Treigle scoring his greatest success in the title role.

 The Metropolitan Opera has given the work from time to time since it first appeared there on 5 December 1883.The Royal Opera in London has only given one performance of the opera, a concert version in March 1998 at the Barbican Centre, with Samuel Ramey as the title character.

-As Mefistofele, Ramey made the role a signature one, appearing in many productions in the 1980s and early 1990s, including one given by the San Francisco Opera in November 1994.
+As Mefistofele, Ramey made the role a signature one, appearing in many productions in the 1980s and early 1990s, including one given by the San Francisco Opera in 1989 and another in November 1994.
 San Francisco Opera revived the 1994 production of the opera as the first production of its 2013/14 season with Ildar Abdrazakov as Mefistofele, Patricia Racette as Margherita and Ramón Vargas as Faust.

 The opera was performed as part of the 2013/14 season at the Croatian National Theatre (HNK Split), directed by Michał Znaniecki and conducted by Nikša Bareza.

 In August 2014, the opera was performed at the 13th Opera Festival of the Theatro da Paz in Belém, Brazil, after a 50-year hiatus from Brazilian theaters.
 There Mefistofele was played by Denis Sedov and Faust played by Fernando Portari.

-Due to the COVID-19 pandemic, the Dutch National Opera's performance of Mefistofele in 2020 could not go ahead as planned, and so an alternative production of the work titled Faust [Working Title] was performed.
+Due to the COVID-19 pandemic, the Dutch National Opera's performance of Mefistofele in 2020 could not go ahead as planned, so an alternative production of the work titled Faust [Working Title] was performed.
 The concept of this production was created by director Lisenka Heijboer Castañon and conductor Manoj Kamps, in which they invited composers and arrangers to respond to Boito's original work.
 This included a new arrangement of Boito's famous prison aria ‘L’altra notte in fondo al mare’ from Mefistofele arranged by the British composer Grace-Evangeline Mason for the Moldovan soprano Olga Busuioc who was an original cast member for the production.